What Are Deck Screws? Ultimate Guide

-Most of the desks are constructed by using wooden planks.
+Most of the desks are constructed using wooden planks.
 These planks must be fitted into the fixture of the deck by using screws.
 It is preferable to employ deck screws instead of using traditional wood screws.

-The question must be ticking at your mind what are deck screws, and what technicalities make them differ from wood screws?
+The question must be ticking in your mind what are deck screws, and what technicalities make them differ from wood screws?

 Wood Screws